PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 07:21:36
+Last updated: 2024-04-07 07:22:10
-Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset
+Random Quote: Know the men who follow you and let them know you.
+Don't ask your men to die for a stranger.  -  Eddard Stark